 1. Convert it to a NAS or Home Server

-However, it's not just a matter of plugging an old PC into a network connection and starting it up.
-Most desktop systems aren't configured to be effective servers or storage systems.
-For one thing, they probably use too much power.
+However, it's not just a matter of connecting that old PC to a router and starting it up.
+Windows - especially older versions - aren't configured to be effective servers or storage systems.
+Plus, a PC might use too much power compared to a dedicated NAS box.
 You'll want to set BIOS power management to run cooling fans in quiet mode, if that option exists.
 You'll also need to set up the operating system so that it doesn't shut down at inconvenient times, yet run in a low-power state when it's not being actively used.

 Bear in mind that you'll probably want to run your server 'headless' (that is, without a monitor), and sans keyboard and mouse as well.
 While you'll need a display and input devices for the initial setup, make sure the system will work properly without them.
 Having a scheduled reboot hang because the system halted during startup (it couldn't find a keyboard, perhaps) is annoying, to say the least.